AdminUmesh/Dev-Notes/C#/Oops in C#.md

 **Compile-time Polymorphism (Method Overloading)**
 A polymorphism which is exists at the time of compilation is called **`compile time`** or **`early binding`** or **`static polymorphism`**.

+- **Method Overloading:-** Whenever a class contain more than one method with same name and different types of parameters called method overloading.

 ```csharp
 public class Sum {
     public int Sum(int x, int y) {